-Participants will be instructed to take one tablet by mouth daily during Step 1.
+Participants will be instructed to take one tablet by mouth daily.
 The oral tablets should be taken as close to the same time each day as possible.
 If a participant misses a dose, the participant can take the missed dose within the same calendar day as soon they remember.
 The next dose will be taken by mouth as originally scheduled.
-Participants should be instructed not take two doses on the same day.
-If the participant vomits a dose or there are any other problems with dosing, please contact the CMC per individual case.

-Participants should be reminded to store study tablets at room temperature, in a safe place and out of reach of small children.
+Participants should be instructed not take two doses of the same product on the same day.
+Participants should be reminded to store study tablets at room temperature, in a safe place and out of reach of children.
 Although tablets should be kept in original container with labels intact, participants may use pill boxes or other mechanisms they find helpful to assist with adherence or protect privacy.
 Such containers would need to accompany participants to their visits to perform pill counts as appropriate and medication reconciliation.